rolf-campos/ge_gravity2/README.md

 A Stata command for solving universal gravity models

 ### The command
-`ge_gravity2` is a Stata command that solves and simulates a gravity models in the class of universal gravity models defined in the article by Allen et al (2020).
-It extends the Stata command `ge_gravity` (Baier et al 2019, Zylkin, 2019) by allowing users to compute the general equilibrium effects of changes in trade policy in models with a positive supply elasticity.
+`ge_gravity2` solves and simulates a gravity model with a positive supply elasticity, as decribed in the article by Campos, Reggio, and Timini (2024).
+This new command can be used to simulate any model within the universal gravity framework defined by Allen et al (2020).
+The `ge_gravity2` command extends a pre-existing command with the name `ge_gravity` (Baier et al 2019; Zylkin, 2019).

 ### Documentation
 The documentation for the command is available in this [PDF](https://rolf-campos.github.io/project/ge_gravity2/ge_gravity2.pdf) file.
 This file also describes a prototypical trade model belonging to the universal gravity class, and derives in a self-contained manner all the results needed to run counterfactual simulations, including a step-by-step explanation of the algorithm used to solve for price changes in equilibrium.